NATIONAL 3-MINUTE THESIS COMPETITION

 Regional competitors are asked to present the complexities of their research in an engaging and accessible way before a live audience.

 One static slide.

-Video recordings of those presentations will then be profiled for a two week period on the CAGS website.
-Three non-specialist judges will choose the national winner and a runner up based on those video presentations.
-There will also be a People's Choice winner based on the number of likes a particular video has received.
+Video recordings of those presentations are profiled for a two week period on the CAGS website.
+Three non-specialist judges choose the national winner and a runner up based on those video presentations.
+The People's Choice winner is awarded on the number of likes a particular video has received.